How will the new safeguards affect me?

 The goal at the IRS is to verify your identity and the validity of your return before the return is accepted for processing.
 We’ve been working with state tax agencies and the tax industry to strengthen safeguards that protect you from identity theft.
 The 2017 safeguards are aimed at those of you who prepare your own federal and state tax returns using tax software.

-- The IRS, the states and tax industry will be sharing and analyzing data that will help us spot identity theft returns.
+- The IRS, the states and the tax industry will be sharing and analyzing data that will help us spot identity theft returns.

 - There are multiple safeguards in place that don’t require you to do anything.
 We will do it all behind the scenes.